-Some students may require small group intervention from a member of the support team to bridge a learning gap or to develop strategies to overcome a particular need.
-They may also access some support from a teaching assistant (TA) or an associate teacher.
-Teachers will differentiate the curriculum on a regular basis as a usual way of working.
-These students will be identified as on the register as SEN Support.
+Some students may require small group intervention to bridge a learning gap or to develop strategies to overcome a particular need.
+They may also access some support from a learning mentor attached to their year group.
+These students will be identified on the register as SEND support.

-If your child is placed on the SEN register at School Support level we will invite you into school to meet with the Head of Student Support or one of Student Support team to develop a Supporting Our Students (SOS) profile.
-This will take place every six months.
+If your child is placed on the SEND register we will invite you into school to meet with the Head of Student Support or one of the team to collate information required in order to generate a learning plan.
+The plan will be reviewed every half term.
 We will explore the strengths and difficulties of your child together and develop strategies to achieve the best possible outcomes for your child at school.
-The SOS profile is shared with your child’s teachers.
+The learning plan is shared with your child’s teachers.
 We encourage all parents of students on SEND register to be involved with this process.

-The inclusion team will assess and review the progress of all students with SEN at key data points in the year.
+The inclusion team will assess and review the progress of all students with SEND at key data points in the year.
 This will include progress, behaviour, attendance and attitude to learning in addition to achievement.
-The outcomes of these reviews will be shared at the SOS review meetings and Annual reviews.
+The outcomes of these reviews will be shared at meeting with parents, including Annual reviews.